OpenSIPS/opensips/utils/wireshark/wsgd-dissector/README.md

 easily putting together (and maintaining) Wireshark dissectors intuitively, with a minimal amount of required code.
 To install it:

-* go to http://wsgd.free.fr/download.html and download the `generic.so` file
+* go to http://wsgd.free.fr/download.html and download the `generic.so` archive
   corresponding to your installed Wireshark version.
 You can view the version in the Help -> About Wireshark menu.

-* extract the archive using `tar xvf generic.so...`, then place it in the Wireshark plugins directory of your system.
+* extract the archive using `tar xvf generic.so...`, then place the `generic.so` file in the Wireshark plugins directory of your system.
 In my case, it was `/usr/lib/x86_64-linux-gnu/wireshark/plugins/2.6/epan/`.
 YMMV.
 Some extra tips are available here: http://wsgd.free.fr/installation.html